-Spring Cleaning 101: Easy ideas for making your kitchen shine
+Spring Cleaning 101: Easy ideas to make your kitchen shine

 - Baking soda

-- Glass cleaner (or make your own by combining a 1:1 ratio of water and white vinegar in a spray bottle)
+- Glass cleaner (or make your own by combining a 1-to-1 ratio of water and white vinegar in a spray bottle)

 - Degreasing spray